Timothy Woods

 Put the brisket on the board, with the fat side up.
 Start cutting slowly with a boning knife, and take a little bit off at a time, especially if this is your first brisket trimming.

-I start with shallow cuts that are deep enough to see the meat underneath, so the knife is parallel with the brisket.
+I start with shallow cuts that are deep enough to see the meat underneath, so the filet knife is parallel with the brisket.

 My first cut is long, so I can hold the fat up with the left hand while I trim with the right hand.
 Then I cut the fat in strips, a piece at a time.